Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Introduction

-The forecasting model we consider is flexible enough to include, in addition to linear regression models with many predictors organised in groups, Mixed Data Sampling (MIDAS) regression models and nonlinear models as special cases.
-These nonparametric models are suitable for capturing complex relationships between the target variable and the predictors.
-The group structure arises from an additive structure where each group is represented by an unknown nonparametric function of either the high-frequency lag (for MIDAS) or each predictor and interactions among predictors.
-Each nonparametric function is then approximated by using a set of $g\geq 1$ approximating functions, like splines and orthogonal polynomials.
+To allow for different sources of group-structure, we consider a general model flexible enough to include, among others, \textit{i)} linear regression models with many predictors organised in groups, \textit{ii)} mixed-frequency regression models with nonparametric weighting functions, and \textit{iii)} nonlinear forecasting models as special cases.
+The nonparametric models \textit{ii)} and \textit{iii)} are suitable for capturing complex relationships between the target variable and the predictors, and the group-structure arises there from generalized Fourier expansions of these relationships.

-While the true model is allowed to have an infinite number of elements in each group, we work with an approximated model that restricts each group to no more than $g\geq 1$ components.
-This introduces a bias that vanishes asymptotically as $g$ increases with the sample size $T$.
-The approximated model exhibits a bi-level sparsity: at the group level, only $s_0^{gr}$ groups among the $N$ groups are active, and within each active group, only a few elements have a non-zero impact on the target variable.
-Importantly, we allow for both $N$ and $g$ to be large compared to $T$.
+While the true model is allowed to have an infinite number of elements in each group, we approximate the model by restricting each group to have no more than $g\geq 1$ components.
+This introduces a bias in finite samples, but this bias vanishes asymptotically as $g$ is allowed to increase with the sample size $T$.
+The approximate model is assumed to be bi-level sparse: only $s_0^{gr}$ among the $N$ groups are active, and within each of the $s_0^{gr}$ active groups, only a few elements have a non-zero impact on the target variable.
+This means that some groups and some predictors within an active group can be irrelevant for modelling and forecasting the target variable, conditional on the remaining predictors.